Filing for Bankruptcy in 2025

 • Answer questions from any creditors present (although they rarely show up).

 A trustee who is satisfied with your responses will conclude the meeting.
-Otherwise, the trustee will continue the case until another day—something that often happens when one of the following applies:
+Otherwise, the trustee will continue the case until another day—something that often happens when:

 • you forgot your identification